-English 4 English I, II, III, IV Mathematics 3(4) One unit of Algebra I. One unit of Algebra II.
+SUBJECTS Units Courses English 4 English I, II, III, IV Mathematics 3 One unit of Algebra I. One unit of Algebra II.
 One additional unit recommended from Geometry, Trigonometry, Calculus, Pre-Calculus, Algebra III, Probability and Statistics, Discrete Mathematics, Applied Mathematics III (formerly referred to as Applied Geometry), or a comparable advanced math.
-Science 3(4) One unit of Biology.
+Science 3 One unit of Biology.
 One unit of Chemistry.
-One additional unit recommended from Earth Science, Environmental Science, Physical Science, General Science, Biology II, Chemistry II, Physics, Physics II, or Physics for Technology. one additional credit of an approved Ma th or Science will be required.
+One additional unit recommended from Earth Science, Environmental Science, Physical Science, General Science, Biology II, Chemistry II, Physics, Physics II, or Physics for Technology.
 Social Studies 3 One unit must be in American History.
 One unit recommended from World History, Western Civilization, or World Geography.
 One additional unit recommended from Civics and Free Enterprise (one unit combined), or Civics (not unit nonpublic).
 Fine Arts Survey 1 May be substituted with two units of performance courses in music, dance and/or theatre; or two units of visual art; or substitute two units of studio art; or substitute one unit of elective among the other subjects listed in this core curriculum.)

-Two units in the same language.

-Select from a state approved computer course such as Computer Science, Computer Literacy, or Business Computer Applications (may substitute an elective course related to computers approved by the state including either one unit of Computer/Technology Applications, Computer Architecture, Computer Science I or II, Computer Systems and Networking I or II, Multimedia Productions or Independent Study in Technology Applications; or a .5 unit of Computer/Technology Literacy, Desktop Publishing, Digital Graphics and Animation or Web Mastering; or a .5 unit as an elective in the other subjects listed in this core curriculum).
+Foreign Language 2 Two units in the same language.
+Computer .5 Select from a state approved computer course such as Computer Science, Computer Literacy, or Business Computer Applications (may substitute an elective course related to computers approved by the state including either one unit of Computer/Technology Applications, Computer Architecture, Computer Science I or II, Computer Systems and Networking I or II, Multimedia Productions or Independent Study in Technology Applications; or a .5 unit of Computer/Technology Literacy, Desktop Publishing, Digital Graphics and Animation or Web Mastering; or a .5 unit as an elective in the other subjects listed in this core curriculum).
+Additional Unit 1 One additional unit of advanced Math or advanced Science from among the following courses: Geometry, Calculus, Pre-Calculus, Algebra III, Probability and Statistics, Discrete Mathematics, Applied Mathematics III, Advanced Mathematics I, Advanced Mathematics II, Integrated Mathematics III, Biology II, Chemistry II, Physics, or Physics II.